system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ### Steps to replace the RAM:

-1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the CPU shroud](#removing-the-cpu-shroud).
+1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the CPU duct](#removing-the-cpu-duct).
-    - Removing the CPU shroud is optional, but is recommended to provide easier access to the leftmost RAM slot.
+    - Removing the CPU duct is optional, but is recommended to provide easier access to the leftmost RAM slot.
 2. To remove an existing RAM stick, flip the top and bottom latches away from the stick, then pull the stick out of the slot.

 ![RAM slots](./img/ram-slots.webp)